-Nerpa Epoxy Resin is low odor, non-yellowing, and made from recycled bio-based materials.
-It is made in Canada and easy to create professional results.
-Here are 5 tips here to make your next resin casting project a success.
+Nerpa Casting Epoxy Resin is a made-in-Canada, low-odor, non-yellowing, made from recycled bio-based materials, designed to make it easy to create professional results.
+Here are 5 tips to make your next resin casting project a success.

-1. How to get rid of the bubbles in my project?
+1. How to avoid bubbles in my project?

-As a preventive measure we recommend working with resins warmed up to their working temperatures.
-This would help to maintain the viscosity in the range specified for the product and ensure optimal air release.
-Do not use cold product.
-Product can be warmed by placing containers in bucket of room temperature (not hot water) water and let it sit for several minutes.
+As a preventive measure, we recommend working with resins warmed to their working temperatures.
+This helps maintain the viscosity in the range specified for the product and ensures optimal air release.
+Accordingly, do not use cold products.
+Warm the product by placing containers in a bucket of room temperature (not hot water) water and letting it sit for several minutes.

-Epoxy mixing should be done in such a way as to minimize the air entrapment.
-If you use drill mixer, choose the rotation speed such that no vortex occurs when mixing.
+Epoxy mixing should be done in such a way as to minimize air entrapment.
+Accordingly, if you use a drill mixer, choose a rotation speed such that no vortex occurs when mixing.

-All the manipulations with resin, such as pouring, adding pigments, swirling should be done within specified working time.
+All the manipulations with resin, such as pouring, adding pigments, and swirling should be done within the specified working time.

-Large slabs of wood have the air entrapped in pores in voids.
-When the wood is not sealed, then the air will try to escape the moment you pour your Casting Epoxy.
+Large slabs of wood have air entrapped in pores and in voids.
+If wood isn’t properly sealed, air will try to escape the moment you pour your casting epoxy.
 This can leave visible bubbles inside your cast.
-Seal your wood before pouring Casting Epoxy.
+A key point is to seal your wood before pouring casting epoxy.

 2. Why did my resin project not cure properly?

-There are few reasons why the epoxy wouldn’t cure as expected.
-Knowing these scenarios in advance would help you to avoid the timely and costly mistakes.
+There can be a few reasons why the Nerpa Casting Epoxy Resin didn’t cure as expected.
+Knowing these scenarios in advance helps you avoid untimely and costly mistakes when working with them.

-The mix ratio is affected if there are more hardener molecules than the resin ones.
+The mix ratio is affected when there is more hardener than resin molecules.
 Not every hardener molecule will be able to find a corresponding resin molecule to react with, thus leaving some of the hardener molecules not fully reacted.
 This scenario affects the quality of the molecular network and properties of the cured epoxy, such as hardness and glass transition temperature.

 A similar effect occurs if there is a scarcity of hardener molecules in the mixture.
-Reaction cannot be complete; thus, cured epoxy will experience lower than ideal properties.
+The reaction cannot be complete; thus, cured epoxy will experience less-than-ideal properties.

-Epoxy will start experiencing problems with solidifying if it is used significantly below the recommended working temperature.
+Don’t use the epoxy at temperatures significantly below the recommended working temperature because you will experience problems with solidifying.
 The reaction will slow down after the gelling point and remain incomplete.

 Visit our Coating Epoxy Basics and Casting Epoxy Basics to learn more about the volume and dimensions of the epoxy pours you can do with our products.